-CTT has a strong market position in its emerging niche, but there are risks in both the short and long term that could change business operating conditions.
+CTT has a strong market position in its growing niche, but there are risks in both the short and long term that could change business operating conditions.

 CTT's activities mainly involve the development, production, sale, supply and support of active humidity control products and systems to customers in the aviation industry.
 Significant risk areas include changes in market conditions, financial and operational risks.
-With its strict niche focus, CTT is exposed to a number of risks of a binary nature, the consequences of which allow little or no scope for compensation in other areas levels of the organisation and in the strategic planning process.
+With its strict niche focus, CTT is exposed to a number of risks of a binary nature, the consequences of which allow little or no scope for compensation in other areas.

+The overall responsibility for CTT's risk management rests with the Board, which determines the strategic direction and delegates responsibility for operational and financial risks to the CEO.
+Identified significant risks are then managed on an ongoing basis at all levels of the organisation and in the strategic planning process.
 Control processes in the form of policies, guidelines, instructions and procedures regulate the management of these risks.
 (See the corporate governance report for more information

-The overall responsibility for CTT's risk management rests with the Board, which determines the strategic direction and delegates responsibility for operational and financial risks to the CEO.
-Identified significant risks are then managed on an ongoing basis at all